eXascaleInfolab/bench-vldb20/Algorithms/README.md

 # Adding new algorithms

+___

+## Adding a C++ algorithm that uses armadillo
 This tutorial shows how to add a new imputation algorithm to the benchmark.
 We will illustrate the process by implementing ZeroImpute.
-If you want to include your own algorithm, then you need to follow the same steps and rebuild the program at the end.
+If you want to include your own algorithm, then you need to add the corresponding .cpp and .h files, follow the same steps, and rebuild the program at the end.

-___

-## Adding a C++ algorithm that uses armadillo

 <!---